MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/work-with-queues.md

 # Work with queues

 Use queues to organize, prioritize, and monitor the progress of your work.
-In Dynamics 365 Customer Service, queues are containers used to store anything that needs to be completed or requires an action, for example completing a task or closing a case.
+In Dynamics 365 Customer Service, queues are containers used to store anything that needs to be completed or requires an action, such as completing a task or closing a case.
 To know more about creating and managing queues, see [Create and manage queues](set-up-queues-manage-activities-cases.md).

 The option for agents to manage their queues and items is also available in Dynamics 365 Customer Engagement (on-premises) 9.1.
 More information: [New features in Dynamics 365 Customer Engagement (on-premises)](../customerengagement/on-premises/whats-new.md#enhancements-in-the-queue-page)